CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.4 Mobile Disk.md

 Together with the basic requirements, the following requirements correspond to the state of the art in the field of mobile data carriers.
 They SHOULD be implemented in principle.

-#### SYS.3.4.A4 Creation of a policy for the safe handling of mobile data carriers [user]
+#### SYS.3.4.A4 Creation of a guideline for the safe handling of mobile data carriers [user]

-A policy SHOULD be created that defines how mobile media is handled.
+A policy SHOULD be created that determines how mobile media is handled.
 The following basic aspects SHOULD be considered:

 * which mobile data carriers are actually used and who can use them,
 * which data may be stored on mobile data carriers and which not,
 * how data stored on mobile data carriers is protected against unauthorized access, manipulation and loss,
-* how the data on the mobile data carriers should be deleted,
+* how the data on the mobile data carriers should be deleted
 * if and how private media may be used,
 * with which external employees or service providers data carriers may be exchanged and which safety regulations must be observed, how to prevent the use of mobile data carriers for the unauthorized disclosure of information and
 * how to prevent the spread of malware via mobile data carriers.
-In addition, it was intended to regulate how private mobile data carriers may be used in the institution.
+In addition, it should be regulated how private mobile data media may be used in the institution.
 In addition, it should be checked regularly whether the security requirements for the handling of mobile data carriers are still current.

 #### SYS.3.4.A5 Control of the transport of mobile data carriers

 There SHOULD set clear written rules that determine if and how mobile media may be taken.
-In particular, it should be determined which data media may be transported outside the home, who may take them away from home and which basic security measures must be followed (virus protection, encryption of sensitive information, storage, etc.).
+In particular, it should be determined which data carriers may be transported outside the home, who may take them away from home, and which basic security measures must be observed (virus protection, encryption of sensitive information, storage, etc.).
 The users SHOULD be advised of the regulations.

 #### SYS.3.4.A6 Disk Management [Specialists]